Blog / PCB Circuit Board Repair | How to Repair Circuit Boards?

 After identifying the damaged area or components, follow these steps to complete the repairs.

-Gather the Repair Tools and Materials
+What Repair Tools and Materials Do You Need?

 • Hot air gun